 - Compositions must be in proportion to the backdrop provided and cannot exceed the dimensions of the niches. - Colored backdrops are provided by the Fair.
 Dimensions of the niches are 24 inches high by 24 inches wide. - 1.
 "Sports in Wisconsin" composition using fresh plant material - 2.
-"Flowers & Feathers" fresh plant material using flowers and feathers - 3.
-"Take-Out" fresh plant material composition using a take-out cup or container - 4.
-"Beach Party" composition using fresh plant material - 5.
-"Salute to America" fresh plant material composition using red, white and blue theme for flowers and/or accessories.
+"Salute to America" fresh plant material composition using red, white and blue theme for flowers and/or accessories. - 3.
+"Down on the Farm" composition using fresh plant material - 5.
+Fair theme